 Speeding is particularly dangerous for tractor-trailer drivers because heavy trucks require a greater stopping distance than passenger cars.
 Even if they perceive danger in advance, truck drivers may not have time to avoid a collision if they are driving at excessive speeds.

 Sometimes accidents are the result of improperly maintained trucks.
-For example, if braking systems are not properly maintained, a truck driver may have an even harder time avoiding a collision if they perceive some type of danger.
+For example, if braking systems are not properly maintained, truck drivers may have an even harder time avoiding a collision if they perceive some type of danger.

 These are just a few factors that can contribute to tractor-trailer accidents.
 Depending on the nature of the accident, the liable parties can include the truck driver, trucking company, or parts manufacturer.

-A Dayton tractor trailer accident lawyer can investigate your accident and examine the evidence to help determine liability for the collision.
-For a complimentary review of your case, contact the Fitch Law Firm LLC today at (614) 545-3930.
+A Dayton tractor-trailer accident lawyer can investigate your accident and examine the evidence to help determine liability for the collision.
+For a complimentary review of your case, contact our team at The Fitch Law Firm LLC today.

-For a free legal consultation with a tractor-trailer accident lawyer serving Dayton, call 614-545-3930
+For a free legal consultation with a tractor trailer accidents lawyer serving Dayton, call 614-545-3930

 Ohio’s Statute of Limitations Could Impact Your Claim